frconor-ebook/meditations/_posts/2025-07-09-the-transfiguration.md

 One of them looked up at him and, with a rather cheeky tone of voice, said to him, "What do you want to go there for?"

-He said, "I\'m going to give a lecture."
+He said, "I'm going to give a lecture."

 The kid said, "What about?"
-It was a lecture about some lofty eschatological topic, but he didn\'t want to complicate the child\'s life too much, so he just said, "It's a lecture about heaven and how to get there.
+It was a lecture about some lofty eschatological topic, but he didn't want to complicate the child's life too much, so he just said, "It's a lecture about heaven and how to get there.
 Would you like to come?"

-The kid said, "How are you going to give a lecture about heaven and how to get there if you don\'t even know the way to the town hall?"
+The kid said, "How are you going to give a lecture about heaven and how to get there if you don't even know the way to the town hall?"

 The moral of the story is that we have to know the pathway.

 For that, we need to keep before our eyes the final destination prepared for us by Our Father God, and to make a determined effort and desire to want to get there.

 'I want to get to heaven.
-That\'s where I want to be.
-That\'s what my life is all about.'
+That's where I want to be.
+That's what my life is all about.'

 Each day that passes draws us a little closer to it.
 Logically death, then, is not the end, but the beginning: something to look forward to, not to be afraid of.